cast-org/figuration/docs/get-started/options.md

 ## Customizing Variables

-Figuration ships with a `/scss/_custom.scss` file for an easy method of overriding the default variables found in `/scss/_settings.scss`.
-Copy and paste relevant lines from `/scss/_settings.scss` into the `/scss/_custom.scss` file, modify the values, and recompile your Sass to change our default values. **Be sure to remove the `!default` flag from override values.**
+Every Sass variable in Figuration includes the !default flag, meaning you can override that default value in your own Sass even after that original variable's been defined.
+Copy and paste variables as needed, modify the values, remove the !default flag, and recompile with the included [build tools]({{ site.baseurl }}/get-started/build-tools/) as needed.

 For example, to change out the `background-color` and `color` for the `<body>`, you'd do the following: